 What Happened In April 2011?

 Not that I’m a sucker for marketing, but I found myself watching one of Doug’s promotional video via the Physio UK website.
 It showed him testing psoas (your main hip flexor) before and after his ‘magical’ intervention.
 It really did seem too good to be true.
-Curiosity got the better of me.
-I put my hand up (no that’s not me!) and I signed up to the course immediately.
-Leaving my my bank balance somewhere bereft!
+Curiosity got the better of me and I signed up to the course.
+Leaving my bank balance somewhat bereft!

-What I hadn’t bargained for was having to rip up everything I had been doing for the past 7 years and start from scratch on Monday morning.
+What I hadn’t bargained for was having to rip up everything I had been doing for the previous 7 years and start with a whole new view of the body and life in general on the following Monday morning.
 With a clearly more effective, totally different approach to the bio-mechanics.

 Very!
 I actually didn’t want it to work.
 Surely it meant all the previous learning was wasted?
 I still remember hating that first week back at work grudgingly fixing clients that I’d been struggling to get a long term solution.
-Having to admit this new approach was clearly the way forwards.
+Having to admit this new approach was clearly had some significant benefits that I still didn’t fully understand.

 - Calming The Nervous System – Calming people down.
 When people are more stressed out, tired, emotional they feel more pain.
 The combination of breathing work and being able to interrupt that with the techniques is invaluable.
 Releasing the diaphragm and psoas just seems to turn the volume down on even the most painful of conditions.
 The adrenal points, front and back further add to this calming effect.

 - Sorting The Wood From The Trees – You’ve just sat down with a client.
-They’ve told you their life history and they’ve explain in great detail 4 conditions in one.
+They’ve told you their life history and they’ve explain in great detail 4 conditions in one go without taking a breath!
 Using the activation frame work it’s quite possible to get a shift in all 4 conditions at the same time.
 It enables you to see if there is a genuine issue locally with the tissues that feel pain or they were merely a scapegoat for bio-mechanical imbalance.

 - Low Back Pain – Everyone wants the magical panacea for low back pain.
 It may well just be the posterior adrenal activation point.
 Never mind affecting calf length.
 Get involved to sort back pain!
 For the non-technical this a little magic button stolen from Chinese Meridians.
 It’s buried within the muscles either side of your low back and seems to be responsible for a whole lot of back pain.

-One of Doug’s many catch phrases is of course: “Whatever is in the mind is in the body.”
+One of Doug’s many catch phrases is: “Whatever is in the mind is in the body.”
 I couldn’t agree more with this statement and the latest in pain science is agreeing with this.
 If you have a client in front of you who, for example, is going through a lot then you need to ask the question is this person ready to let go of these problems.
 In some cases they are not.
 It takes a great deal of clinical experience and confidence to realise when the best thing to do is not to actually treat the client but talk to them.
 Once you have a addressed the psychological side of the problem you will of course get better results.
+Sometimes people will not be ready for either physical or emotional work.
+It’s important to recognise when the best thing to do is nothing.

-Genuine muscular issues.
 I have no doubt that the Activation’s work as desired.
 I have tested and tested the theories.
-I’m the kinda guy that needs evidence!
+I’m the kind of guy that needs evidence!
 Sometimes even if there is no pain on the activation site it will still have the desired effect on the muscle you are trying to improve.
 On occasion however the lengthening in the muscle does not last.
 It’s at this point that my old Sports Massage skills come in handy to release the offending trigger points.
-If the activation hasn’t been ‘sticking’ these are usually quite knarly!
+If the activation hasn’t been ‘holding’ the under lying muscle tension can be one of the causes.

-Even in this case I find that the muscle will respond better after the muscle has been activated.
+In these cases I still find be activated muscle activation useful and find that the muscle will respond better to sports massage after the muscle has been activated.
 A great example of this is an ACL reconstruction case – I’ve seen plenty.
 The Activations are fantastic at desensitising the area around the knee which then allows you to release the muscles around the creaky knee without aggravating the previously sensitive area.

-For any therapists who’ve got this for down the blog, well done.
+For any therapists who’ve got this far down the article, well done.
 Thanks for taking time out of your busy schedules to read these words.
 My advice to you.
 Stick with it.
 It can be daunting changing your approach and the temptation is to always stick to what you know.
 But maybe what you knew isn’t now what you know?!

-I would further condone Doug’s philosophy of adding anything that compliments the activation work.
-We use the activations as the basis of our daily practice.
-But, every now and then, we throw in a joint mobilisation.
-Maybe a bit of massage and in certain circumstances that just seems to get the client that little bit further.
+Furthermore I would reinforce Doug’s philosophy of adding anything that compliments the activation work or activation complimenting what you already do.
+We use the activations as part our overall raft of techniques and ideas to help our clients.
+I recommend you do the same.
 Respect and learn from the past but don’t be afraid to walk boldly to the future.